The Singleton

 "Mm."

-*"The model recommends reducing isolation plays and increasing off-ball screening.
+*"The model recommends reducing isolation plays, increasing off-ball screening.
 Projected efficiency gain of fourteen percent on your usage rate."*

 "Mm."

-*"You have ignored recommendations like this for one thousand and ninety-seven days."*
+*"You have declined recommendations of this class for one thousand and ninety-seven days."*

 "Mm."

-Coach-7 had no response to *mm*.
-The model had been trained on a great many things, but a useful response to *mm* had not been one of them.
-Monroe passed the lockers and the visiting coach and the Meridian Sports branding wall and stepped into the arena light.
+Three years.
+The earpiece was being generous.
+He had been declining this exact note since 2012, since Memphis, since the third pick — since before there was a Coach-7 to decline.
+Coach-7 had no answer for *mm*.
+The model had been trained on a great many things; a useful response to *mm* was not one of them.
+He passed the lockers, the visiting coach, the Meridian Sports branding wall, and stepped into the arena light.

-The place exploded the way it did.
-He was not old enough to be invisible yet.
+The place came apart the way it did.
+He was not old enough yet to be invisible.
 He was exactly old enough to still be the center of a light field.

-His exo-assist sleeves powered on.
-Forty-two micro-servos along each arm ran a self-test and delivered a whisper of heat against his triceps.
-The sleeves had, by Meridian Sports' spec sheet, a latency of eleven milliseconds between detecting his shooting motion and correcting the elbow angle.
-They had been worn illegally by a recreational player in Spain last year who had posted forty-six percent from three and been caught.
-They were legal in the league because the league was powered by Meridian Industries and so were the sleeves, which was not coincidental.
+His exo-assist sleeves powered on — forty-two micro-servos along each arm running a self-test, a whisper of heat against his triceps.
+Eleven milliseconds, by the spec sheet, between the sleeves detecting his shooting motion and nudging the elbow into true.
+A recreational player in Spain had worn an illegal pair last year, shot forty-six percent from three for a season, and been caught.
+They were legal in the league because the league ran on Meridian Industries and so did the sleeves, which was not a coincidence anyone bothered to pretend about.
 Monroe did not care about the ethics of the sleeves.
-Monroe cared about the fact that when he wore them his form improved by seven percent and when he did not wear them his form degraded by fifteen percent against younger players who had worn sleeves their entire careers.
+He cared that with them his form held at plus-seven percent and without them it fell fifteen against kids who had worn sleeves since middle school.

 He blinked the AR contacts on.

 The court bloomed.
-Passing lanes stitched themselves in green.
-Defender cones breathed red.
-Every catch-and-shoot pocket on the floor carried a floating percentage — his probability of making the shot if he took it right now.
-A six-year-old's video game, overlaid on a man's professional life.
+Passing lanes stitched in green.
+Defender cones breathing red.
+Every catch-and-shoot pocket carrying a floating number — his probability of making the shot from that spot, right now.
+A six-year-old's video game laid over a man's whole professional life.

 The crowd saw him do it.
 The crowd cheered.
-The crowd cheered every time Darius Monroe blinked his AR contacts off, because every time Darius Monroe blinked his AR contacts off, he was doing the thing the crowd had paid to watch: the thing the AI could not do.
+The crowd cheered every time Darius Monroe blinked the overlays off, because every time, he was doing the one thing they had paid to watch: the thing the AI could not do.

 Coach-7 registered the blink.
 Coach-7 did not protest.
-Coach-7 had learned.
+Coach-7 had learned that much.

 ---